Xiaomi Robot Vacuum Review

 While the Xiaomi robot vacuum is a “smart robot”, I usually take about 10 minutes to adjust the house to make its job easier.
 I have floor length curtains, so I tuck those up on a sill; I move laundry baskets and random socks or things off the floor.

-The robot vacuum goes around furniture legs quite well but I try to put my dining chairs upside down on the dining table so it has more room to maneuver.
+The robot vacuum goes around furniture legs quite well but if I remember, I try to put my dining chairs upside down on the dining table so it has more room to maneuver.
 The rest of my furniture I leave as is.

 The robot vacuum uses HEPA filters which do need to be replaced eventually.
 The nice thing is when you purchase the vacuum, Xiaomi includes an extra filter.
 I saw in reviews from late 2017 and early 2018 that people didn’t have the extra filter, so I think this is a new thing that the company started including.